-Vhy does th o pay? eason for plot resolution in a story ne judge decide that the merchant does not ha ve A O Nasreddin Hodja shows that the innkeeper's demand is silly. $\overline{}$ вО The innkeeper finally agrees that the merchant is right. $\overline{}$ c O The amount of money the innkeeper wants is much too high. $\overline{}$ ⊳ O Nasreddin Hodja proves that he is a good friend of the judge. $\overline{}$
+• arget: Integrate and Interpret; Item Format: SR-SSMC ason for plot resolution in a story ; Key: A Why does th to pay? e judge decide that the merchant does not ha ve A O Nasreddin Hodja shows that the innkeeper's demand is silly. - вО The innkeeper finally agrees that the merchant is right. c O The amount of money the innkeeper wants is much too high. - DΟ Nasreddin Hodja proves that he is a good friend of the judge.

-This item appeared in the 2017 NAEP Grade 4 Reading administration with NAEP Item ID 2017-4R5 #10.
+This item appeared in the 2017 NAEP grade 4 Reading administration with NAEP Item ID 2017-4R5 #10.

-In this item, students are asked to evaluate how a character does or does not change over the course of a story, addressing the NAEP Advanced level language of making "complex inferences and to support their interpretations, conclusions, and judgments based upon evidence."
+In this item, students are asked to evaluate how a character does or does not change over the course of a story, addressing the NAEP Advanced level language of making "complex inferences and to support their interpretations, conclusions, and their judgments based upon evidence."

-Comprehension Target: Analyze and Evaluate; Item Format: ECR; Key: N/A Skill: Evaluate character development using text support from the beginning and end of a story
+Comprehension Target: Analyze and Evaluate; Item Format: ECR; Key: N/A

+Skill: Evaluate character development using text support from beginning and end of a story